Native Image (Spring Boot 3+) - Paketo Buildpacks Route

 The application integrates Spring Cloud and Spring Cloud AWS.
 Be prepared for potential runtime errors and the need for manual adjustments during the image-building process.

-For this guide, we will be making use of the native Paketo buildpacks to build the native image.
+For this guide, we will be using the native Paketo buildpacks to build the native image.

 Upgrading to a Native-Compatible Setup